glopez42/game-of-life/README.md

 - ⬇ key: decreases the execution speed.
 - ➡ key: if the execution is stopped, the cellular automaton will evolve to its following state.

+Several rules are available and can be tested with the `game.py` command:

+- life_rule
+- result1
+- result2
+- result3
+- result4
+- result5

 ## start.py